 What is Colocation?

-Server colocation (sometimes referred to as simply "colo") is a service where a business drops off or ships servers to a provider such as ServerMania and the provider racks the servers in its secure data center and connects the server to power and networking.
-For one monthly price, colocation provides businesses with a secure location that is climate controlled, guarded by security officers 24x7, and staffed with technicians to perform any physical server activities required (remote hands).
+Colocation hosting (sometimes referred to as simply "colo") is a service where a business drops off or ships servers to a provider such as ServerMania and the provider racks the servers in its secure data center and connects the server to power and networking.
+For one monthly price, colocation hosting provides businesses with a secure location that is climate controlled, guarded by security officers 24x7, and staffed with technicians to perform any physical server activities required (remote hands).
 These facilities feature redundant power, networking, and cooling to ensure the most reliable server hosting experience.

 Renting vs. Colocating A Server

 There are benefits for both renting and colocating a server.
 Here are just a few: